oliver-ostojic/healthcare-appointment-system/README.md

 ## Dataset Used:
 September 2024 Data Dissemination From cms.gov

-Most-up-to-date version can be found at the following [link](https://www.cms.gov/medicare/regulations-guidance/administrative-simplification/data-dissemination).
+The dataset is updated weekly and a new version is released each month with all the weekly changes made.
+The most-up-to-date version can be found at the following [link](https://www.cms.gov/medicare/regulations-guidance/administrative-simplification/data-dissemination).

 ## Geocoding Services Used:
 Nominatim's free [open-source geocoding](https://nominatim.org/) was used along with data from OpenStreetMap data.
 Instead of using their rate limited online API, install the database on your local machine.